lukas-judith/european-emissions-data-warehouse/README.md

 #### Data Specifications

 The dataset used for this project contains projections of the total greenhouse gas emissions as submitted by the individual European countries, gathered by the [European Environment Agency (EEA)](https://www.eea.europa.eu/en).
 The data was last updated in 2022 (as of May 2023) and can be found [here](https://www.eea.europa.eu/en/datahub/datahubitem-view/4b8d94a4-aed7-4e67-a54c-0623a50f48e8), along with its metadata fact sheet.
-Estimations were made for different years between 2015 and 2050 for different emission sources and scenarios and are given in kt CO2 equivalent (see below).
+Estimations were made for different years between 2015 and 2050 for different emission sources and scenarios (see below) and are given in kt CO2 equivalent.

 The dataset is downloaded as a CSV file with ~30.000 rows and a size of ~7 MB.